 La Boheme

-We know that Lima, Arequipa and Cusco, even if they are the main cities of Peru, are not everything and that in a country as large and diverse as ours, we need to try to cover all options.
+We know that Lima, Arequipa and Cusco, even if they are the main tourism cities of Peru, are not everything and that in a country as large and diverse as ours, we need to try to cover all options.

-It is here that we turn to you, dear reader, because if you have travelled to other parts of the country where the vegan/vegetarian variety is worth mentioning, please let us know with a comment on this blog (scroll down) so that we can consider your opinion for new articles from other regions.
+It is here that we turn to you, dear reader, because if you have travelled to other parts of the country where the vegan/vegetarian variety is worth mentioning, please let us know with a comment on this blog (scroll down) so that we can consider your opinion for new articles for other regions.

 Greetings,